UK Health and Care Visa Requirements and Guidance 2022

 - Tier 1 (General)

-UK Health and Care Visa Success and Refusal Rate 2021
+Health and Care Worker Visa UK Success Rate

 According to the latest immigration statistics, from 2020 Q4 to 2021 Q2, 25,823 UK Health and Care Visa applications resolved, and 25,683 visas granted.
 Moreover, 118 applications rejected, 22 applications withdrawn, and no application lapsed.
 Therefore, the UK Health and Care entry clearance visa success and refusal rate are 99.45% and 0.45%, respectively.